Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/utils/index.rst

       :param i_s_max: Maximum current magnitude (A) at which the locus is computed.
       :type i_s_max: float
-      :param num: Amount of points, defaults to 16.
+      :param num: Number of points, defaults to 16.
       :type num: int, optional

       :returns: MTPA locus data.